 ||A Microsoft Project add-in that can render easily editable Gantt charts based on the source file data.

 ||Microsoft’s flowchart creator that boasts extensive templates, shapes and customization options.

 ||A simpler and easier to use alternative to Microsoft’s Visio.

 ||Out-of-the box minimalistic flowchart maker with no installation required.

 Quickly turn project data into professional timelines

-Build stunning, uncomplicated timelines and Gantt charts that are easy to make and simple to communicate.
-Get the advanced features of Office Timeline Plus free for 14 days.
+Build stunning timelines, roadmaps and Gantt charts that are easy to make and simple to communicate.
+Get the advanced features of Office Timeline Pro+ free for 14 days.